Every year countless medals and military ephemera of all types are lost and found throughout New Zealand and around the

 The good news is that medals are still found or handed in to RSAs and the Police frequently.
 Some of the more common places medals are found: at weekend markets, second-hand dealers or antique shops, coin and medal dealers, on the internet (eBay, Trade-me etc), during house moves, with the personal effects of a deceased person’s estate.
-Medals are also dug up, found in waterways or the sea, on the road, in parks and at the dump.
+Medals are also dug up, found in waterways, the sea, on the road, in parks and at the dump.

-Whether accidentally misplaced or permanently lost, abandoned (deliberately thrown away or dumped), sold or gifted to someone, the chances of recovering medals once they have left a family’s custody, is remote.
-If your missing medals include a state order (e. g.
-Q.S.O., MBE etc), a gallantry or meritorious service decoration, or some other rarity, the chances of recovery are even less than for war service medals.
+Whether accidentally misplaced or permanently lost, abandoned (deliberately disposed of), sold or gifted to someone, the chances of recovering medals once they have left a family’s custody is remote.
+If your missing medals include a state order (e.g. Q.S.M., MBE etc), a gallantry or meritorious service decoration or some other rarity, the chances of recovery are even less than for war service medals.
 Worse still, if the medals were not named (such as the WW2 campaign and service medals) you have no chance of getting the originals back.
-Without a name, even if medals are found, you still have to prove your link of ownership.
-I cannot stress enough know where your family medals are at all times, and to make sure they are secure when not being worn.
+Without a name, even if medals that might be yours are found, you may still have to prove ownership, particularly for Police.
+I cannot stress enough – know where your family medals are at all times and ensure they are out of sight and secured when not being worn.

 Looking for your family’s missing medals

 The Internet provides a vast array of information that can help you research your ancestors military and war service and the medals they were awarded.
 A combination of free internet information and websites, government department information and resources, and commercial (Pay Per View) research tools provide plenty of options to assist a researcher.

 Before starting your search, check our Medals~LOST + FOUND pages for any of your ancestor’s medals that could be among those we currently hold.